SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/endpoint/microsoft_defender_for_endpoints.md

 ### Prerequisites

-To forward events to SEKOIA.IO, you follow [this guide](https://docs.microsoft.com/en-us/microsoft-365/security/defender/streaming-api-event-hub) to create a EventHubs namespace with an EventHubs then enable the data streaming on the hub.
+To forward events to SEKOIA.IO, please follow [this guide](https://docs.microsoft.com/en-us/microsoft-365/security/defender/streaming-api-event-hub) to create an EventHubs namespace with an EventHubs that enable the data streaming on the hub.

 Once the data streaming configured, in your EventHubs, go to `Setting > Shared access policies`.
 Create a new policy with the option `Listen` then copy the `Connection string-primary key`.